DonSchenck/csharp-kafka-events-workshop/README.md

 ### Congratulations
 You have an application running in OpenShift, that is connected to your Managed Kafka instance and is creating events.

-## 4. Creating an app to consume events and write to an event store
-## 5. Creating an app that summarizes a day's events and stores the results in a database
-## 6. Creating a web app to view and control this system